 There are many references to baptism and baptizing in the New Testament so we should be able to see something about the purpose of baptism in Scripture.

 how Scriptureanswers "What is the purpose of baptism?"

 The purpose for baptism is profound and so much more than simply a symbolic act1,2,3,4,5,6,7,8,11,14.
 John the Baptist prepared the way with “a baptism of repentance for the forgiveness of sins”9.
 Peter says the same thing on the day of Pentecost – baptism (in connection with repentance) was the remedy for removing/forgiving sins1 – saving us3.

 When put in these terms, wouldn’t you agree the purpose of baptism is essential for salvation?
 BTW, these connections explain perfectly the immediacy of being baptized after hearing the word preached4,5.
 We even see immediacy when there’s every reason in the world to wait10.
-Just as Paul said, “And now why do you wait?”5.
+Just as Paul was told, “And now why do you wait?”5.

 our answer is built on the following scripture-blocks

 please comment if you feel it’s not adequately or correctly presented

 Connect with us if you would like to discuss any of the content on this site or would like to contribute.
 Periodically, we also host a virtual Bible question discussion aimed at refining and improving questions already published.